XTRABYTES/XCITE.OLD/README.md

 - Qt 5.11.3 -> Android ARMv7 (Android physical device components)
 - Qt 5.11.3 -> Android x86 (Android virtual device components)

 **Windows installer options**
 [![qt-windows-installation](https://github.com/xtrabytes/XCITE/blob/master/documentation/guide5.png)](#install-qt)

+Once the Qt installation is complete, you can now clone or download the XCITE repository. <br>
-After installing Qt, clone this repository and open xcitedesk.pro (for the desktop platform) or the xcite.pro (for the mobile platform) using Qt Creator.
+Edit the __.pro__ file accordingly and open the xcitedesk.pro (for the desktop platform) or the xcite.pro (for the mobile platform) using Qt Creator.

 ### Project Configuration (Android)

+This section will help you configure Java, Android SDK and Android NDK in Qt Creator.

 Prerequisites for Android deployment: